dive0/github-tutorial/README.md

 #### Undoing edit
 You will use this when you work with someone on the same repository and you accidentally change something in the file.
 This may cause a problem when they merge the changes together.
-1. Use `git status` to check your current status
+1. Use `git status` to check your current status when you make a change and haven't push it yet.
 2. Look for something like
 ```HTML
 On branch master